-It’s a fact that, you’re not going to impress anyone with pictures from an all-inclusive trip to Mallorca and some lousy breakfast-buffet photos on Instagram.
+It’s a fact that you’re not going to impress anyone with pictures from an all-inclusive trip to Mallorca and some lousy breakfast-buffet photos on Instagram.
 How we can change that?
-By telling you what the lastet travel news and trends are: we visited one of the biggest tourism trade shows ITB and the Berlin Travel Festival, to explore everything from a holiday camp for adults only to a swimming camper van.
+By telling you what the latest travel news and trends are: we visited one of the biggest tourism trade shows ITB and the Berlin Travel Festival, to explore everything from a holiday camp for adults only to a swimming camper van.

 An Origami Canoe

 In less than 15 minutes you can actually fold out this ultra-lightweight rolling suitcase into a canoe for two people – no matter if you’re at a river downtown or on vacation near the sea.
 The idea was funded with a Kickstarter campaign and is now available to order from Denmark.
-“Onak” is the name of the innovation, and that backwards spells out to “Kano”, which translates to canoe in Danish.
+“Onak” is the name of the innovation, and that backward spells out to “Kano”, which translates to canoe in Danish.

 New Boutique Hotels